open-ephys/gui-docs/source/User-Manual/Plugins/Onix-Source.rst

 The ONIX Source plugin includes a canvas that allows you to change the configuration settings for the connected headstages and their devices.
 The canvas is structured as tabs, with the first tab showing the breakout board and its devices, while the following tabs are populated with the specific headstage(s) selected.
-Each tab is structured similarly, with the following elements:
+Each tab is structured similarly, with the following elements (note that not all elements are present in all tabs):

 - **Hub Tabs**